sergiomaurenzi/mountebank-UI/README.md

 ## Mountebank JSON Page</div>
 This page provides a read only display of the JSON that can be posted to Mountebank's imposters endpoint.
-Additionally one can post directly mountebank via a form.
+Additionally one can post directly to mountebank via a form.
 Provide the base url to mountebank, and choose the action, either post or delete.
 Note that Mountebank will need the '--allowCORS' option for this to work.